SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Before your visit to Muir Woods, there is a little you need to know about the road that takes you to the park.

-Once you leave Mill Valley, the final three to four miles of the trip are on a two-lane, windy road.
+Once you leave Mill Valley, the final 3 to 4 miles of the trip are on a two-lane, windy road.
 If you get motion sickness, I recommend preparing before you get on the tour, shuttle, or car.

 I get mild motion sickness, but I've never taken motion sickness medication for the journey.
 Sometimes, I have to close my eyes for parts of the ride, so I don't get sick.